 Students who do not fully participate in all Week 1 activities will be institutionally withdrawn from the course at the end of Week 1.
-This is to ensure that the class will be a good fit for you this term.
+This is to ensure that the class is a good fit for you this term.
 The following activities must be completed by the Week 1 deadline, or you will be dropped:

-- Activity 1: Introduce Yourself to the Class - Syllabus Quiz
+- Activity 1 - Syllabus Quiz